johanfcswart/mateba/docs/source-of-truth/voiceover-guidance.md

 Avoid:

-- Order now
-- Buy now
-- Create my song
-- Generate my song
-- Start my custom song

-Preferred WhatsApp pre-filled message:

-> Hello Mateba, I would like to discuss creating an Audiograph.
-Please guide me through the process.

----

-# FAQ guidance from voiceovers

-The FAQ should answer practical questions while preserving the tone of the videos.

-Recommended FAQ questions:

-1. What is an Audiograph?
-2. Is Mateba just a custom song service?
-3. What can an Audiograph be for?
-4. Do I need to know exactly what I want?
-5. Can Mateba work with sensitive stories?
-6. Can I create an Audiograph for someone else?
-7. Can Mateba create memorial or tribute Audiographs?
-8. Can Mateba imitate someone’s voice?
-9. Can I share the final Audiograph online?
-10. How do I start?

-Core answer to “Is Mateba just a custom song service?”:

-> No. Mateba creates Audiographs.
-Music is the medium.
-Emotional preservation is the value.

----

-# Legal and ethical guidance

-The emotional seriousness of the videos must be matched by legal and ethical care.

-The website should clearly state that Mateba may decline, limit, or request changes to projects involving:

-- legal disputes
-- confidential information
-- third-party privacy
-- children
-- deceased persons
-- medical trauma
-- bereavement
-- family conflict
-- unauthorised voice or likeness imitation
-- copyrighted material
-- sensitive personal information

-The website should not promise guaranteed emotional outcomes, unrestricted use, or legal permission for third-party material.

-Suggested legal note:
+* Order now
+* Buy a song
+* Create my custom song
+* Generate my song
+* Start my AI song

+Reason: Mateba is a sensitive, founder-led emotional preservation process.
+The CTA should invite a private conversation, not imply instant commodity purchase.

+## FAQ guidance

+The FAQ should protect both conversion and risk management.

+It should answer:

+* What is an Audiograph?
+* Is Mateba just a custom song service?
+* What can an Audiograph be for?
+* How do I start?
+* What do I need to provide?
+* Can Mateba work with sensitive stories?
+* Can I create an Audiograph about someone else?
+* Can I create one involving a child?
+* Can I create a tribute for someone who has passed away?
+* Can Mateba imitate someone's voice?
+* Can I share the final Audiograph online?
+* What does it cost?
+* How long does it take?

+## Legal and sensitivity guidance

+Because Audiographs may involve real people, children, family history, bereavement, disputes, private memories, trauma, or sensitive information, the website should include clear cautionary language.

+Use:

 > Mateba may decline or request changes to projects involving legal disputes, confidential information, third-party privacy, minors, medical trauma, bereavement, family conflict, or other sensitive matters.
 Clients are responsible for ensuring they may share the names, stories, recordings, images, and personal information provided.

----

-# Brand language rules

-## Use

-- Audiograph
-- Life, in Music
-- emotional preservation
-- musical portrait
-- real moments
-- real people
-- connection
-- memory
-- feeling
-- life reflected in music
-- story
-- relationship
-- legacy
-- founder-led
-- care
-- discretion
-- clear boundaries

-## Use sparingly

-- song
-- custom song
-- personalised song

-These may be used only to clarify what an Audiograph is not or to help users understand the category.

-## Avoid

-- custom song business
-- AI-generated song service
-- personalised song generator
-- novelty song
-- cheap gift
-- instant song
-- song in minutes
-- sound like your favourite artist
-- imitate someone’s voice
-- perfect gift for everyone
-- guaranteed emotional reaction

----

-# Implementation rule

-The videos are primary conversion assets.

-The website copy should:

-1. introduce the idea clearly,
-2. frame the emotional meaning,
-3. let the videos do the deeper persuasion,
-4. confirm the founder-led human process,
-5. answer practical and legal questions,
-6. move the right client to “Contact Mateba.”

-Do not over-explain what the videos already communicate better.
+Use:

+> Mateba creates expressive musical works.
+Mateba does not provide legal, medical, psychological, or counselling services.

+The website must not promise therapeutic outcomes, legal certainty, emotional healing, or guaranteed family acceptance.

+## Copy-control rules

+All Mateba website copy should pass these tests:

+1. Does this make the Audiograph clearer?
+2. Does this reinforce Mateba as emotional preservation through music?
+3. Does this avoid generic custom-song positioning?
+4. Does this make the product emotionally desirable without exaggeration?
+5. Does this pre-select the right client?
+6. Does this avoid legal, consent, privacy, and family-dispute risk?
+7. Does this sound founder-led, human, and serious?
+8. Does this help the visitor contact Mateba?

+If a line is beautiful but does not improve clarity, trust, conversion, or risk control, remove it.

+## Terms of use for the voiceover text

+Do not use the full voiceovers as ordinary homepage copy.

+Use them as:

+* section anchors
+* pull-quotes
+* strategic references
+* CTA inspiration
+* copy-control rules
+* video introductions
+* source-of-truth guidance

+The videos themselves remain the primary emotional conversion assets.